|A.I.R. GALLERY - Celebrating 40 years of advocating for women in the visual arts.|

 A.I.R.
 Fellowship Program

 Founded in 1972, A.I.R. is the first non-profit, artist-run gallery for women in the country.
 The announcement for the gallery’s first exhibition elaborates our founding concept best, stating, “A.I.R. does not sell art; it changes attitudes about art by women.
-A.I.R. offers women artists a space to show work as innovative, transitory or unsaleable as the artists’ conceptions demands.”
+A.I.R. offers women artists a space to show work as innovative, transitory and free of market trends as the artists’ conceptions demands.”
 Based on the feminist principles of economic cooperation and decision by consensus, A.I.R. continues to offer an alternative venue for women that protects the creative process and the individual voice of the artist.
 In 1993, the A.I.R.
 Gallery established the Fellowship Program for underrepresented or emerging artists.
-Our program includes mentoring and professional development for six artists over an 18-month period in preparation for a solo show at A.I.R.
+Our program includes mentoring and professional development for six artists over a 12-month period in preparation for a solo show at A.I.R.
 Gallery.
 All women artists not having a solo show in the last ten years and residing in the greater New York metro area are eligible.
-By removing the financial responsibilities of membership, the Fellowship Program includes a younger and more diverse group of women artists in the artist-run nature of the gallery.
+The A.I.R.
+Fellowship includes a scheduled gallery exhibition, member artist liaison, and an additional stipend.
+Our goal is to provide need blind support to artists that may not be in a position to organize and fund a public exhibition of their work.
 A panel of outside curators, critics and established artists selects participating artists annually.
-Panelists visit the individual artists’ studios in preparation for their solo shows.
+Panelists are encouraged to arrange individual visits to the Fellows’ studios in preparation for their solo shows.

-Each participating artist has the opportunity to work with the gallery's member-artists to design gallery programs and activities, as well as to plan and implement a public program or special project for the gallery during their fellowship.
-The program is structured to give the artists involved the opportunity to develop their work in preparation for a solo show, to build relationships with other artists and arts professionals, and to learn about not-for-profit gallery operations.
-The fellows leave the program with a series of naturally forged relationships, experiences, and essential skill sets in continuing their careers as visual artists.
+Each Fellow is expected to plan and implement a public program or special project for the gallery during her fellowship.
+The program is structured to give the Fellows the opportunity to develop their work in preparation for a solo show, to build relationships with other artists and arts professionals, and acquire skills necessary to maintain a not-for-profit gallery or arts organization.
+The Fellows leave the program with a series of naturally forged relationships, experiences, and essential skill sets that are necessary to continue their careers as visual artists.

 For more information about how to apply for the A.I.R.
 Fellowship program, please visit our opportunities page by clicking HERE.